particle-iot/device-os/docs/reference/firmware.md

 - `priority` (optional): the priority of this interrupt.
 Default priority is 13.
 Lower values increase the priority of the interrupt.
 - `subpriority` (optional): the subpriority of this interrupt.
 Default subpriority is 0.

-The function returns a boolaen whether the ISR was successfully attached (true) or not (false).
+The function returns a boolean whether the ISR was successfully attached (true) or not (false).

 ```C++
 // EXAMPLE USAGE